yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-Reversing.markdown

 - _28. Jun 2016_: Sending this article for review to Liberty Global.
 - _04. Jul 2016_: Publication of this article.

+### UPC solution {#upc-solution}
 Currently, devices are still vulnerable (11-Jul-2016).
-Liberty Global (UPC) is working on the fix.
+Liberty Global (UPC) confirmed they are working on the fix.
 Allegedly, it will be in a form of a firmware upgrade pushed to all routers automatically.
 After upgrade, router will redirect user to the "captive portal" (behaviour similar to hotel/airport WiFis on the first connect) asking user to change the default password.